 The differences between subletting and subleasing are as follows:

 - In the case of subletting, a new tenant is in direct contact with the landlord.
 In a sublease, the original tenant leases out the property in whole or in part to a new tenant.

 - The landlord drafts a new rental agreement with the new tenant in a sublet (or relet).
 In a subleasing agreement, it is the original tenant who contracts with the new tenant whom he is subleasing.

-- The landlord collects the rent or lease payment directly from the new tenant under sublet.
+- The landlord collects the rent or lease payment directly from the new tenant under the sublet.
 In a sublease, the original tenant collects the rent and then passes it on to the landlord, depending on the agreement.
-It is possible that the original tenant may pocket money from subleasing, in terms of the original leasing agreement.
+It is possible that the original tenant may pocket money from subleasing in terms of the original leasing agreement.

 - In the case of subletting, the landlord can terminate the rent agreement with the original tenant, and the sublet agreement can still continue.
 However, there is no such thing in the sublease.
-If the original lease is coming to an end, the sub-lease will also automatically comes to an end.
+If the original lease is coming to an end, the sub-lease will also automatically come to an end.